 - cost and economic hurdles;

-- by strengthening local service capacity through upskilling.
+- Strengthening local service capacity through upskilling; and

 RDN’s Outreach Program supports regional, remote and Aboriginal communities to access a wide range of health services.
 This is achieved by working in partnership with local organisations to support visiting health practitioners who currently provide over 1,200 outreach services.
 More than 170 towns and communities in NSW and the ACT receive visiting services that provide more than 200,000 patient occasions of service each year.
 More than half of these are accessed by Aboriginal patients.

 The aim of the Outreach Program is to increase access to medical, allied health and nursing services for people living in regional and remote towns and Aboriginal communities in both rural and urban locations.
 Improved access is achieved by removing some of the most common barriers that many patients experience.
 This is accomplished through the following activities: